ImpalerWrG/Khazad/README.md

 Khazad
 ======

-A Strategy game based on Dwarf Fortress
+A Strategy game based on Dwarf Fortress, if this game were a song it would be https://www.youtube.com/watch?v=ytWz0qVvBZ0

-Khazad aims to become the preminent opensource DF-like game by leveraging the talents and skills of the genres small but highly skilled fan base.
+Khazad aims to become the preminent opensource Dwarf Fortress like game by leveraging the talents and skills of the genres small but highly skilled fan base.

 A firm technical foundation is being built first, so far this includes